 However, it is very hard to explain the amount of luck Mr. Kerry Packer has had on two separate occasions.
 We will begin his story with a 1991 win.
 Packer scooped a staggering $7 million in just one night at the Hilton Casino in Las Vegas.

-He returned to Sin City four years later, this time at MGM Grand Casino.
+He returned to Sin City four years later, at MGM Grand Casino.
 Packer decided to bet $250,000 a hand, playing as many as eight hands at the same table simultaneously.
 The hottest gambling streak ever resulted in a whopping $40 million profit for the man in no longer than 40 minutes.

-1 – The Most Legendary Blackjack Story Ever
+1. The Most Legendary Blackjack Story Ever

-A movie featuring Kevin Spacey in the main role has become a massive blockbuster and by far the most popular gambling movie ever recorded.
+A movie featuring Kevin Spacey in the leading role has become a massive blockbuster and the most popular gambling movie ever recorded.

 MIT students were amazed by how Bill Kaplan made a small fortune by playing cards.
-He told them everything about the process and they soon formed a team of 80 of the most talented students from the most esteemed universities, including MIT, Harvard, Yale, etc.
+He told them everything about the process, and they soon formed a team of 80 of the most talented students from the most esteemed universities, including MIT, Harvard, Yale, etc.

 Although there is no 100% accurate information on the total sum of the winnings, the group is believed to have won between $50 and $100 million.
-Although we’ve seen some iconic stories in the article, this is without doubts the most legendary one.
+Although we’ve seen some iconic stories in the article, this is, without doubt, the most legendary one.